AlKapkone/LPI_DST_2017_1/Seminar/README.md

-Hello World commands entered in the following format:
+Commands entered in the following format:
-"comand parametr1 parametr2"

 example :

-ping destination
+ping
+echo
+echo anyText
+login login password
 list
-register login password
-login login password
 msg destination messegText
-exit

-to complete the program you must enter the command "stop"
+file destination fileName (file must be in home directory, fileName example "1.txt", received fileName "sourceLogin_fileName") exit receivemsg receivefile

+If you can not send a file, you can try to receive a file from another client and send it back with the appropriate name.

+list, receivemsg, receivefile updated automatically.

+Command "exit" closes the program.